-More often than not, your competitors are way ahead of you on the curb, as they’re already ranking for these terms.
+More often than not, your competitors are ahead of you, as they’re already ranking for these terms.
 It will take more than well-written content to outrank them from the top spot.

 Enter Keyword Golden Ratio (KGR).

-What is Keyword Golden Ratio?
+What Is KGR or Keyword Golden Ratio?

-How to Compute Keyword Golden Ratio?
+How to Calculate Keyword Golden Ratio

 allintitle:keyword research for affiliate marketing